Greater Western Sydney: Society

 The region's major city centre is Parramatta, and the rest of the LGAs are growing immensely when it comes population, economic opportunity and environmental diversity.
 In the early 2010s, urban development has occurred in places like Camden, Campbelltown and Penrith, while Parramatta and Blacktown have grown rapidly.
 The GWS region overall grew at 2.1% in 2014 and 1.6% p.a. for the past decade.
 The South-West, such as, Leppington, spanning Liverpool, Camden and Campbelltown councils, had higher number of families.
 The region's population is projected to reach 3 million by 2036.
-The more recent suburban developments tend to be less leafy than more established Sydney neighborhoods.
+The more recent suburban developments tend to be less leafy than more established Sydney neighbourhoods.

 Home to around 1 in every 11 Australians, the 2 million inhabitants of GWS live in 743,940 dwellings with an average household size of 3.02.
 While Sydney CBD and the Inner West mostly consist of federation-era homes, the west usually features larger modern homes, which are predominantly found in the outer, newer suburbs, starting from the City of Fairfield and Blacktown and including Stanhope Gardens, Kellyville Ridge, and Bella Vista to the northwest, Bossley Park, Abbotsbury, and Cecil Hills to the west, and Hoxton Park, Harrington Park, and Oran Park to the southwest.

 High school retention rates for years 7 to 12 are the lowest in the Sydney metropolitan area, recording 69.5% compared to 95.2% in Northern Sydney.
 In 2009, twice as many people in GWS aged 15 or older hadn't attended school at all compared to the rest of Sydney and NSW.
 The region has strong automobile dependency with consequent effects on air quality, health, quality of life and household budgets.